 Don’t hate us—but simple carbs are probably what you crave...but also what you should avoid.
 They are found in sweets, puffs, biscuits, etc—i.e., foods made from refined materials like polished grains (maida), white sugar, commonly called “junk food”.
 They give a burst of energy but that burst comes at a big cost; blood insulin also shoots up, and when done, it leaves you feeling low and dull.
 But worst of all—simple carbs leave you craving more simple carbs.

 4. Befriend folic acid

 The magic act that folic acid does is to make new cells from old ones.
 It helps your baby grow in size, so it is a crucial nutrient.

 Folic acid is found in green leafy vegetables, liver, yeast extract, eggs, nuts, wholegrain cereals and oranges.

-A deficiency of folic acid can cause anemia (i.e., a lack of blood cells)
+A deficiency of folic acid can cause anaemia (i.e., a lack of blood cells)

-Dear mum, your babe’s bones and teeth rely on your calcium intake.
+Dear mum, your baby’s bones and teeth rely on your calcium intake.
 For the full-term, aim to consume 1000 mg of calcium a day, which is 2–4 servings of milk, for example.

 Eating right, though essential for your growing baby, isn’t the easiest thing to do, 24x7.
 So go ahead and pamper yourself to the occasional treat.
 A piece of cake, biscuits, or a bowl of ice-cream is your short break from behaving responsibly.
 Try to stick to homemade treats, watch how much you pile on your plate, eat slowly and savour your break.